The Endangered Landscapes Programme has two types of grant available.

 Project Implementation Grants

-Project Implementation Grants will be in the range of $2- $5M and have a maximum duration of five years.
+Project Implementation Grants are in the range of $2- $5M and have a maximum duration of five years.
 Application is by invitation only.
-This call for proposals has now closed, and you can read about the recipients of these grants here.

 These grants will fund teams implementing projects where the aim is to create areas that are rich in biodiversity and resilient to environmental change.
 Grants will mainly support projects where teams are already established, plans developed and agreements have been reached among stakeholders, but where an injection of funding is needed to allow the project to proceed.